ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/smoking/index.rst

 Pack-years among current smokers should be assigned as a categorical exposure value that is assigned in the following way:

-- Each simulant gets an individual propensity value, which is a random value between 0 and 1 (uniformly distributed).
-This propensity value does not change over the course of the simulant's life.
+- Each simulant gets an individual pack-year propensity value (pack_year_propensity_i), which is a random value between 0 and 1 (uniformly distributed).
+This propensity value does not change over the course of the simulant's life and should be separate and independent from smoking_status_propensity_i.

 - This propensity will determine the exposure category such that the probability of occupying an exposure category will be defined as the value for that category divided by the sum of values across all exposure categories for each age/sex/year/location group.